danielrbenjamin/WeBWorKer/README.md

 ![Thumbnail](https://github.com/crimson-dynamo/WeBWorKer/assets/156981781/c53907d4-d325-47b3-a90f-0d562bc58ffe)
 ![Frame 1](https://github.com/crimson-dynamo/WeBWorKer/assets/156981781/1499cbce-1159-4756-b054-3d3243ef099c)

-If you find this extension useful, [Buy Me A Coffee!](https://www.buymeacoffee.com/danielrbenjamin)

 # WeBWorKer

 A Chrome extension to provide a real-time preview of math entered into WeBWorK text fields, and show whether parentheses are correctly completed, with minimal distraction in the form of extra input boxes or misaligned overlays.